Silicone Render Cost

 Render Over Existing Render

 A common choice to keep costs down is to simply render over the existing render.
-This is only possible in situations where the original rendering is in good condition and shows no sign of failure.
+This is only possible where the original rendering is in good condition and shows no sign of failure.

 Clad Over Existing Render